 Leisurely morning on the grounds of Lough Eske Castle Hotel and Spa.
 Depart for the historic fortified walled city of Derry/Londonderry City.
 The city fortifications are amongst the best preserved in Europe and were completed in 1618 to defend the city from Gaelic chieftains in Donegal.

 Afternoon guided walking tour of the historic walls with a local guide.
 The city walls are up to 8 metres (26 feet) in height and in places are 9 metres (29 feet) wide.

 Take some free time in Derry/Londonderry City to visit the shops and cafés of the area and get a flavour of Northern Ireland, before returning to Lough Eske Castle Hotel.
 Again this evening dine in Lough Eske Castle Hotel and Spa.

 This morning, after breakfast, you will depart for Glenlo Abbey Hotel & Estate.
 A luxurious five-star hotel in Co.
 Galway, Glenlo Abbey Hotel & Estate is nestled elegantly on pristine 138-acre grounds, alongside Ireland's largest lake.

-Journey down the spectacular Inagh Valley, with the 12 Bens of Connemara on your right and the Maumturks Mountains on your left — as you travel to Bushypark, County Galway.
+Travel down the spectacular Inagh Valley with the 12 Bens of Connemara on your right and the Maumturks Mountains on your left as you travel to Recess.